Terms and Conditions

 - Only individuals on camera are permitted to talk to the individual in custody

-Conduct of the visit
+Conduct of the session

 - The screen must not include large areas of background, including no signs with text